soggybag/front-end-React/03-react-intro/README.md

 virtual DOM allows ReactDOM to identify the elements that need to be updated and instruct the borwser to only update those elements.

+## Transpile

+ES6 and JSX need to be transpiled into vanilla JS before it can be run in the browser.
+There are several stratgeies for this.
+The example in this section uses uses an in browser process.
+Later in the class we will precompile everything before we get the browser using Webpack.

 ## JSX

 A big piece of React is JSX.
 JSX is an extension of the JavaScript language that adds an XML/HTML